fawaz-dabbaghieh/bubble_gun/README.md

     compact             Command for compacting graphs
     biggestcomp         Command for separating biggest component
     bfs                 Command for separating neighborhood
     chainout            Outputs certain chain(s) given by their id as a GFA file

 Global Arguments:
-  -h, --help            show this help message and exit -e, --examples        prints out example commands to use the tool -g GRAPH_PATH, --in_graph GRAPH_PATH
+  -h, --help            show this help message and exit -g GRAPH_PATH, --in_graph GRAPH_PATH
                         graph file path (GFA or VG) --log LOG_LEVEL       The logging level [DEBUG, INFO, WARNING, ERROR, CRITICAL]

 ```
 As shown, it takes some Global arguments then specific subcommands.
 The global arguments `-g` is required, for an input graph and input *k*-mer size respectively.
 Individual help messages for the subcommands can be called by using the subcommand then followed by `-h` or `--help`